Introduction to Music

 Download the course syllabus for full details about expectations, readings, assignments and more.

-- Analyze musical works with regard to compositional elements, style, and historical periods.
+- Understand musical works with regard to compositional elements, style, genre, and historical periods.

 - Discuss specific artistic periods or styles of music with regard to historical development and major practitioners.

-- Demonstrate understanding the ways music functions in society and culture.
+- Understand the ways music functions in society and culture.

-- Demonstrate ability to listen critically to music and develop a basic understanding of aesthetics and music as an art.
+- Listen critically to music and develop an understanding of aesthetics and music as an art.

-- Demonstrate enhanced general competencies in the areas of reading, writing, critical thinking, and the basic listening skills required to engage in an informed discussion of music.
+- Enhance general competencies in the areas of reading, writing, critical thinking, and the perceptive listening skills required to engage in an informed discussion of music.

 - Continue to develop life-long knowledge and enjoyment of music.